Subtitles and Transcript

 8:57 Audience: May.
 AB: May what?

 9:26 I didn't mean to look at you, sir -- you were just sitting there.
-Anyway, Chris, you can help me out here, if you wouldn't mind.
-This is a book of calendars, and I'll ask -- who was it that wanted to know their birth day?
-You sir?
-OK.
+(Laughter) Anyway, Chris, you can help me out here, if you wouldn't mind.
+This is a book of calendars.
+Who wanted to know their birth day?
 What year was it, first of all?

 9:39 Audience: 1966.

 9:51 Chris Anderson: Yes.
-AB: Yeah, OK.
-I'll tell you what, Chris: as long as you have that book in front of you, do me a favor, turn to a year outside of the 1900s, either into the 1800s or way into the 2000s -- that'll be a much greater challenge for me.
-What year, Chris, would you like?
+AB: I'll tell you what, Chris: as long as you have that book in front of you, do me a favor, turn to a year outside of the 1900s, either into the 1800s or way into the 2000s -- that'll be a much greater challenge for me.
+AB: What year would you like?
+CA: 1824.

 10:12 AB: June what?
 CA: Sixth.

 11:14 Now, I have to apologize to our magician friend Lennart Green.
 I know as a magician we're not supposed to reveal our secrets, but I'm not too afraid that people are going to start doing my show next week, so -- I think we're OK.
-So, let's see, let's take a -- let's take a different row of people, starting with you.
-I'll get five digits: one, two, three, four -- oh, I did this row already.
-Let's do the row before you, starting with you sir: one, two, three, four, five.
-Call out a single digit -- that will be the five-digit number that I will try to square.
-Go ahead.
+(Laughter) (Applause) So, let's see, let's take a different row of people, starting with you.
+I'll get five digits: one, two, three, four.
+Oh, I did this row already.
+Let's do the row before you, starting with you: one, two, three, four, five.
+Call out a single digit -- that will be the five-digit number that I will try to square, go ahead.

 12:02 Let me explain to you how I'm going to attempt this problem.
 I'm going to break the problem down into three parts.
 I'll do 57,000 squared, plus 683 squared, plus 57,000 times 683 times two.
 Add all those numbers together, and with any luck, arrive at the answer.
 Now, let me recap.
-Thank you.
-While I explain something else -- -- I know, that you can use, right?
-While I do these calculation[s], you might hear certain words, as opposed to numbers, creep into the calculation.
+(Laughter) Thank you.
+(Laughter) While I explain something else -- (Laughter) -- I know, that you can use, right?
+(Laughter) While I do these calculations, you might hear certain words, as opposed to numbers, creep into the calculation.
 Let me explain what that is.
 This is a phonetic code, a mnemonic device that I use, that allows me to convert numbers into words.
 I store them as words, and later on retrieve them as numbers.
-I know it sounds complicated; it's not -- I just don't want you to think you're seeing something out of "Rain Man" here.
+I know it sounds complicated; it's not.
+I don't want you to think you're seeing something out of "Rain Man."

 13:05 There's definitely a method to my madness -- definitely, definitely.
 Sorry.

-15:00 Thank you very much.
-I hope you enjoyed mathemagics.
+14:59 Thank you very much.
+(Applause) I hope you enjoyed mathemagics.
 Thank you.